COVID-19 Important Notice

-Submit proof of English Language Proficiency based on regular English Language Requirements or a letter of reference from your home institution that guarantees your level of English.
+- Proof of English Language Proficiency based on regular English Language Requirements or a letter of reference from your home institution that guarantees your level of English

-Submit post-secondary transcripts, including certified translation in English, where applicable.
-Scanned copies can be accepted at the time of application.
-High school documents are not needed.
+- Post-secondary transcripts, including a certified translation in English, when applicable.
+Scanned copies are acceptable before the term start.
+High school documents are not equired.

-Submit a Letter of Permission from your home institution.
-This letter must indicate the program that you are permitted to take at CapU and the term in which the program may be taken.
+- Letter of Permissionfrom your home institution.
+This letter must indicate the program you are permitted to take at CapU and the term in which the program may be taken.

 Visa and Study Permit

-Note: Exchange students intending to study at CapU for only one term (less than six months) can study at CapU via online means from their home country without a study permit.
+If you intend to study at CapU for only one term (less than six months) as an exchange student, you may study at CapU via online means from your home country without a study permit.

-Before applying, students should find out if they need a study permit or visa.
+- Find out if you need a study permit or eTA or visa;

 A CapU student registered in a minimum of 9.0 credits is classified as a full-time student.
 Most CapU courses have 3.0 credits.